 In “get-a-mega-mortgage-for-nothing-land” everyday consumers were courted by all manner of companies asking them to sign on for a new mortgage.
 Who doesn’t like being courted?
-Families that thought a older tract house was their best living could now afford a new 3+3+3 (three bedroom, three bath, three car garage).
+Families that thought an older tract house was their best living could now afford a new 3+3+3 (three-bedroom, three baths, three-car garage).
 Did I mention it was a new house!
-Multitudes that had never dreamed of home-ownership were now home owners.
-With introductory mortgage rates the sky was the limit.
+Multitudes that had never dreamed of home-ownership were now homeowners.
+With introductory mortgage rates, the sky was the limit.

 The Seduction was Real